IanBrettell/PhD-thesis/docs/01-Introduction.md

 In the 1930s, Theodosius Dobzhansky (**Figure \@ref(fig:dobzhansky)**), a Ukrainian biologist who had trained with Morgan, used *Drosophila pseudoobscura* to investigate how genetic variation drove evolution [@mukherjeeGeneIntimateHistory2016].
 Using a single population of flies that he raised in different temperatures while controlling for all other environmental variables, he found that after four months, the genetic ratios in the two sub-populations had changed [@dobzhanskyGeneticsNaturalPopulations1943].
 Through this experiment, he determined that genetic variation was the norm across biology; that the adaptive benefit of a given variant would depend on the particular environment that an individual found itself in; and that most phenotypes were driven by many genes interacting with each other and the environment [@mukherjeeGeneIntimateHistory2016].

-(ref:dobzhansky) Undated photo of Theodosius Dobzhansky from @coyneTheodosiusDobzhanskyHybrid2016, reprinted courtesy of UW-Madison Archives, #S05461.
+(ref:dobzhansky) Undated photo of Theodosius Dobzhansky from @coyneTheodosiusDobzhanskyHybrid2016.

 \begin{figure}